Vidhushi Uththara

-Dabare Liyanage Vidhushi Uththara (born 29 November 1991) popularly as Vidhushi Uththara, is an actress in Sri Lankan television and theater as well as a model and voice artist.
+Dabare Liyanage Vidhushi Uththara (born 29 November 1991), popularly known as Vidhushi Uththara, is an actress in Sri Lankan television and theater as well as a model and voice artist.
 Started as a child television presenter, she later became one of the popular actresses in the television with the serials Deveni Inima, Rajayogaya, Lansupathiniyo and Kusumasana Devi.

 Personal life

 She was born on 29 November 1991 in Rajagiriya, Colombo as the second child of the family.
 Her father Vipul Ariyathilaka Liyanage is a mechanic who runs his own business 'Vipul enterprises'.
 Her mother Kumari Deepika Dharmapala is a housewife.
 Vidhushi has one elder sister, Dilini Rangana who is a journalist and editor.
 Her grandmother Priscilla Opatha was a renowned singer in the Gramophone era who became very popular with the song "Monawada Amme Akuru Jathiyak" sung with Kingsley Jayasekera.

 Vidhushi started education at Sangamiththa Balika Vidyalaya, Colombo and later attended Gothami Balika Vidyalaya, Colombo.
 Then in 2012, she graduated with a degree at National Gem and Jewellery Authority, Colombo.
 Before starting an acting career, she worked as a jewelry designer at Aminra collection from 2012 to 2013.

 Her aunt Kusum Renu is a popular actress active in cinema, television and theater in a career spanning more than four decades.
 Kusum Renu is married to fellow dramatist Sriyantha Mendis.
 Sriyantha has dominated theater, television and cinema since 1979 and received several awards for Best Actor in multiple award ceremonies.

 She is married to Laknath Prasantha Rajasiri, a policeman.
 The wedding was celebrated on 24 October 2013.